denis-fedorov/PythonHtmlTagsCounter/README.md

 # PythonHtmlTagsCounter

-Please loot ad requirements.txt file to get a list of using external libraries
+Please look at requirements.txt file to get a list of using external libraries